access-ci-org/Basic_Cluster/roles/ood_shib_sso/README.md

 file, and upload that file to https://samltest.id/upload.php.
 Finally, you can test access your ood dev instance at  http://ood-dev.example.org:8080

+## A Working Example

+This role loads a stock shibboleth config that uses a specific entityID (a name used to identify endpoints in SAML environments and entries in metadata) with the value testshib.dev.rc.uab.edu.
+To use this name you have to do two things:
+1. associate that host name with the IP address of your deployed ood node in you local /etc/hosts file
+1. get the SAML metadata from your running instance at http://testshib.dev.rc.uab.edu/Shibboleth.sso/Metadata, download it, and upload it to https://samltest.id/upload

+Once uploaded to samltest.id, you will be able to log in to your OnDemand node using SAML.

+You can change this host name to any value you like as long as you update the deployed shibboleth.xml, map the name in your local /etc/hosts, and upload the new metadata.

 ## Common Shibboleth Errors

 If you attempt to log into your dev ood instance and see an "Unable to Respond"